BrBotDevs/papers/articles/meu-primeiro-bot.md

   input: '/echo oi' ]
 ```

-A estrutura do 'msg' ja foi apresentada a voce anteriormente, agora fique atento a estrutura do objeto match que retorno:
+A estrutura do 'msg' ja foi apresentada a voce anteriormente, agora fique atento a estrutura do objeto match:

 ```
 echo match:  [ '/echo oi',